pyth-network/pyth-crosschain/cosmwasm/README.md

 new contract, or upgrade an existing contract you should pass more arguments that are described below.

 ### Instantiating new contract
-If you want instantiate a new contract after your deployment, pass `--instantiate` argument to the above command.
+If you want instantiate a new contract after your deployment, pass `--instantiate` to the above command.
-This command will upload the code and with the resulting code id instantiates a new pyth contract:
+This command will upload the code and instantiates a new Pyth contract with the resulting code id:

 ``` sh
 npm run deploy-pyth -- --network testnet --artifact ../artifacts/pyth_bridge.wasm --mnemonic "..." --instantiate